 IF(C8=””,””,INDEX({“Su”;”M”;”Tu”;”W”;”Th”;”F”;”Sa”},WEEKDAY(C8,1))): This function returns the day name Sa.

-- Next, drag the Fill Handle icon to copy the formula up to cell AG7.
+- Drag the Fill Handle icon to the right to copy the formula up to cell AG7.

-- Now, in the Data tab, select the drop-down arrow of the Data Validation option from the Data Tools group.
+- In the Data tab, select the drop-down arrow of the Data Validation option from the Data Tools group.

-- A small dialog box called Data Validation will appear on your device.
+- A small dialog box called Data Validation will appear.

 - In the Setting tab, select the drop-down arrow below the Allow title and choose the List option.

-- After that, write down the cell references $AH$8:$AM$8 in the box below Source or simply select them with your mouse.
+- Insert the cell reference $AH$8:$AM$8 in the box below Source or simply select the range with your mouse.

-- You will see a drop-down arrow will add which contains all the short forms.
+- You will see a drop-down arrow that contains all the short forms.

-- Now, drag the Fill Handle icon in the range of cells C9:AG13 to copy the drop-down arrow in all the cells.
+- Drag the Fill Handle icon in the range of cells C9:AG13 to copy the drop-down arrow in all the cells.

-- Marked the weekends with a different color so that you can easily find them.
+- Mark the weekends with a different color so that you can easily find them.

-- After that, select the range of cells AH6:AM6 and choose the Merge & Center option.
+- Select the range of cells AH6:AM6 and choose the Merge & Center option.

-- Now, we use the COUNTIF function in the following formula in cell AH9, write down the following formula:
+- Use the COUNTIF function in the following formula in cell AH9:

 =COUNTIF($C9:$AG9,AH$8)+0.5*COUNTIF($C9:$AG9,AH$8&"H")+0.5*COUNTIF($C9:$AG9,"H"&AH$8)